Contact-Control-Interfaces/maestro-sdk-docs/Unreal/README.md

 > **Parent** - Reference to the [MaestroComponent](#maestrocomponent) actor that owns this collider.
 Used to decide where to get the glove pointer for haptic responses.
 >
 > **Velocity** - The velocity of this fingertip this frame.

+## Troubleshooting
+#### My editor crashes when opening my project!
+If you are using the plugin with Bluetooth Low Energy enabled, **make sure your computer has Bluetooth enabled**.
+Otherwise, the Unreal Editor will crash upon calling `start_maestro_detection_service` at around 70%, when it attempts to make use of BLE.